House Bill No. 394

 (b) lobbying as defined by 5-7-102(6)(b);

-(c) a state employee or public official who engages in lobbying on the employee's or official's own behalf while in a leave status or without receiving compensation or reimbursement of any kind;
+(c) a director or a state employee who is not an elected public official who engages in lobbying on the employee's or official's own behalf while in a leave status or without receiving compensation or reimbursement of any kind;

 (d) lobbying by an elected official, employee, or independent contractor of a political subdivision, school district, or special taxing or use district;

-(e) a member or staff member of the legislature or the U.S. congress; or
+(e) a member or staff member of the legislature or the judiciary; or

-(f) written or oral testimony given before a committee or other body of the legislature or the U.S. congress by a state employee, public official, or other person on behalf of a state agency.
+(f) written or oral testimony given before a committee or other body of the legislature by a director, a state employee who is not an elected public official or other person who is not an elected public official on behalf of a state agency.

 (5) The following definitions supplement the definitions provided in 5-7-102 and apply to this section:

-(b) "Lobbying" includes the following practices when engaged in by a state employee, public official, or other person on behalf of a state agency:
+(b) "Lobbying" includes the following practices when engaged in by a director, a state employee who is not an elected public official, or other person who is not an elected public official on behalf of a state agency:

-(ii) the development or design of a proposal or program intended to be implemented through legislation; or
+(ii) the development or design of a proposal or program intended to be implemented through legislation.

-(c) "Lobbying for hire" includes lobbying by an individual who is reimbursed only for the individual's living and travel expenses, which together are less than $1,000 in a calendar year.
+(c) "Lobbying for hire" includes lobbying by an individual who is reimbursed only for the individual's living and travel expenses, which together are $1,000 or more in a calendar year.

 (d) "State agency" means a department, division, office, bureau, commission, board, or other entity of state government, including the university system.